fan-ziqi/rl_sar/README.md

 [中文文档](README_CN.md)

-Simulation verification and physical deployment of robot reinforcement learning algorithms, suitable for quadruped robots, wheeled robots, and humanoid robots.
-"Sar" stands for "simulation and real"
+Simulation verification and physical deployment of robot reinforcement learning algorithms, suitable for quadruped robots, wheeled robots, and humanoid robots. "sar" stands for "simulation and real"

 ## Preparation